fiatjaf/pgjson/README.md

 ### DB.get(string _or_ array): Promise -> doc

 accepts the id, as string, of some document as a parameter, or an array of ids, and returns a promise for the raw stored JSON document.
-If passed an array of ids, returns the documents it could find in the correct order, however ignoring the ids it could not find.
-If the document is not found the promise resolves to `null`.
+If passed an array of ids, the promise resolves to an array filled with the documents it could find, or null when it could not, in the correct order.
+If passed a single id and the target document is not found the promise resolves to `null`.

 ### DB.post(object _or_ array): Promise -> response